angelinaa-chen/vota/README.md

 ## Cloning the project

-To run our project, run:
+To clone this repository, run in a terminal:

     git clone https://github.com/angelinaa-chen/vota